Financial freedom is something that everyone wants. However, very few people are able to reach financial independence and retire early.

 If you browse personal finance blogs for any length of time, you’re sure to come across many inspiring debt payoff stories.
 If you’re currently struggling with debt, I’d suggest reading some of these stories because they can provide a great deal of motivation, and you’ll see other people who have overcome the same challenges that you’re facing.
 A great place to start is my interview with Ashley, who paid off $45,000 of debt in 17 months.

 One of the reasons why most people struggle with debt payoff is because they have no real plan or strategy.
 I highly recommend using the debt snowball or debt avalanche approach to give yourself a much better chance of success.
-You can read Debt Snowball vs. Debt Avalanche to learn the details of both and to determine which is best for you.
+You can read Debt Snowball vs. Debt Avalanche to learn the details of both and to determine which is best for you and make use of our free debt snowball worksheet.

 3. I’ll Start Saving as Soon as I…